Security at Scale

 We’re also pretty excited about some of the things we’ve done over the past few years in regards to our infrastructure.
 These days we have a presence in 6 Datacenters around the world, our latest deployment being in Tokyo.
 This is pretty exciting.
 We’re going up against all the odds against some of the biggest players in the space and being successful.
 We’re like the little engine that could, and I love every minute of it!!!
 It speaks directly to our ability as a company, and shows it’s not always about being first as much as delivering real value.

 We’re also purists when it comes to security, believing in the idea of openly collaborating and sharing what we find.
 Some could argue it’s to a fault, but I can’t help but think it’s what made us who we are.
-We’re driven, not by our desire to make money, but by our need to solve problems.
-So we don’t aim to have this self-professed title of our awesomeness, instead we like to let our support and product speak for itself.
+Our need to solve problems drives us, not our desire to make money.
+We don’t aim to have this self-professed title of our awesomeness, we like to let our product speak for itself.

 Pixel Jar: Thank you so much for taking some time out to talk to us.
 We think you offer a great service.
+When we consult with clients we recommend Sucuri for security.
 For even more information on Sucuri visit Sucuri Security.